matthewleechen/BritishPatents/README.md

 #### Post-Processing

 The inference process will result in a .csv file corresponding to each .txt file in the output directory.
 A Stata .do file that combines all .csv files and cleans the data is provided at [clean_ner_output.do](https://github.com/matthewleechen/woodcroft_patents/blob/main/ner/do_files/clean_ner_output.do).
 Errors can be manually cross-referenced against the raw image scans for accuracy.

+### Industry classifications

+Given the information contained in the "MISC" NER class, this section trains a RoBERTa model to classify inventions into industry categories.

+#### Annotations

+The annotated data is from the industry labels in [Nuvolari, Tartari & Tranchero (2021)](https://www.sciencedirect.com/science/article/pii/S0014498321000413#sec0014), _Patterns of innovation during the Industrial Revolution: A reappraisal using a composite indicator of patent quality_.
+Their data (available at openICPSR, linked [here](https://www.openicpsr.org/openicpsr/project/142801/version/V1/view)) contains labels for every patent between 1700-1850.
+These labels are based on the categories from their earlier paper, [Nuvolari & Tartari (2011)](https://www.sciencedirect.com/science/article/pii/S0014498310000471), _Bennet Woodcroft and the value of English patents, 1617–1841_.

+I use the Nuvolari, Tartari & Tranchero (2021) labels for the period 1700-1850 as the ground truth to train a RoBERTa model to predict industry classes for the uncategorized patents between 1851-1871.
+First, I link the NER output dataset with their data to create a labelled dataset.
+The Stata code to do this is in [link_industries.do](https://github.com/matthewleechen/woodcroft_patents/blob/main/industry_class/do_files/link_industries.do).

+#### Fine Tuning

+#### Inference